 A sauce just so rich and flavourful that I think it will really surprise you!

-Now, as I’ve mentioned before neither Lady Lynne or myself are strictly vegetarians, but we both absolutely love this Bolognese version over and above a meat one.
+Now, as I've mentioned before neither my other half or myself are strictly vegetarians, but we both absolutely love this Bolognese version over and above a meat one.

 We do try and eat as much of a vegetarian diet as possible, or rather a Mediterranean diet as you may have read me go on about before!

-Whilst Lady Lynne would like us both to be vegetarians, I would miss my fish and white meats too much.
+Whilst she would like us both to be vegetarians, I would miss my fish and white meats too much.

 Also when we go out to dinner together I particularly look forward to having red meat as a treat then.